storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 1) Create a new website node, you can do this by right clicking a node and  then clicking then clicking the webpage icon.

-![][Clipboard-Image-139]
+![][Clipboard-Image-160]

 2) Now navigate to it by clicking on it, it should now look similar the picture below.

-![][Clipboard-Image-140]
+![][Clipboard-Image-161]

 3) Now lets make a fictional map, so search below fictional map generator.

-![][Clipboard-Image-141]
+![][Clipboard-Image-162]

 3) Select any website below, for this example we will use the first one.

-![][Clipboard-Image-142]
+![][Clipboard-Image-163]

 Congrats, we have now got a map our fictional word and can start planning our story 		around this world

-Note: The Website Form requires the Microsoft Edge WebView 2 runtime, most 				Windows computers will already have this installed by default however if you are for 		any reason missing it, StoryBuilder will ask to automatically install it.
+Note: The Website Form requires the Microsoft Edge WebView 2 runtime, most 				Windows computers will already have this installed by default however if you are for 		any reason missing it, StoryCAD will ask to automatically install it.

 ## Notes Form ##
 Notes Form

 Notes forms can be used to store any information you wish anywhere in the outline.

-![][Clipboard-Image-143]
+![][Clipboard-Image-164]

 # Tutorial: Creating a Story #
 ## Creating a Story pt 1 ##